2020 IGF Virtual AGM Registration is Open

 All interested stakeholders are invited to attend!

 This year’s theme is Mining and COVID-19: From Crisis to Sustainability.
-Many sessions will examine mining sector trends and government responses stemming from the ongoing health and economic crisis and feature high-level officials and top mining-sector experts from government, academia, industry, and non-governmental organizations.
+Many sessions will examine mining sector trends and government responses stemming from the ongoing health and economic crisis and feature high-level officials and top mining-sector experts from government, academia, industry, non-governmental, and international organizations.

 Most sessions will include simultaneous interpretation for participants in English, French, and Spanish.